michaelkolesidis/japanese-restaurant/README.md

 # Japanese Restaurant

-A demonstration of the use of Webpack.
+A website for a Japanese restaurant.